 Spend time thinking, expressing, and making sense of the experience, whether through talking, writing, art, music, or other means

 - Practice your spirituality or meaningful religious traditions to feel more connected and focused on what is important to you.

 Share your thoughts, feelings and questions with counselors or chaplains; they can help you examine your beliefs and find meaning

 Talking to close friends and loved ones about what you are thinking and feeling may help you resolve your issues and allow your friends and family to provide support.
-In other cases, you may want to speak to someone else that you feel will understand your concerns, such as a spiritual or religious advisor, an educator, or a professional counselor.
+In other cases, you may want to speak to someone else who you feel will understand your concerns, such as a spiritual or religious advisor, an educator, or a professional counselor.